mingyi-ai/mingyi-ai.github.io/content/posts/25-05-02_Hermite-numerics.md

-For $n=20$, the largest coefficient is around $10^{6}$, while the smallest is always $1.0$, this could lead to numerical instability when evaluating the polynomial directly.
+For $n=15$, the largest coefficient is around $10^{6}$, while the smallest is always $1.0$, this could lead to numerical instability when evaluating the polynomial directly.
-To solve this problem, we can use the recurrence relation to evaluate the polynomial, which should give us a more stable result for small $n$.
+To solve this problem, we can use the recurrence relation to evaluate the polynomial, which should give us a more stable result for large $n$.

 ```julia